 Statistic genetics studies

+Dr. Momiao Xiong, Professor, Division of Biostatistics, Human Genetics Center, at the School of Public Health at The University of Texas Health Science Center at Houston, is trained in genetic epidemiology and bioinformatics.
+As PI or co-Investigator on a number of NIH-funded grants, he has developed numerous statistical methods and computational algorithms for genetic studies of complex diseases involved in both qualitative and quantitative traits, DNA sequence analysis, detection of gene-gene interaction and gene-environment interaction, disease risk prediction and computational systems biology.
+Recently, his researches are to focus on developing methods for population and family-based association studies with next-generation sequencing data.

 Aim 1: To conduct exome sequencing of nuclear families to discover risk variants to SCZ in Chinese population

 The primary goal of Aim 1 is to discover risk variants (both transmitted and de novo variants) for association testing in Aim 2.
 Towards this goal, we propose to conduct exome sequencing of 200 nuclear families with multiple affected individuals and one unaffected individual.
-In the literature, families with multiple affected individuals have been shown to enrich in variants associated with the disorder.
+In the literature, families with multiple affected individuals have been shown to enrich in variants, particulary rare variants, associated with the disorder.
 It is also shown that using multiple affected in the family could significant improve power in association analyses with both common and rare variants.32 With a family design, we can identify transmitted and de novo variants.
 Inclusion of an unaffected sibling can effectively exclude a large number of non-causal variants observed in in families, and significantly reduce the burden of association testing in Aim 2.

 Subject selection